unspentspace/.github/profile/README.md

-# About Unspent Space
+# Unspent Space

+## About
 Unspent Space is a company dedicated to creating physical environments for bitcoiners, starting in Melbourne.

 _**Note:** this organisation is at a very early stage, and content may be subject to frequent changes._

+## Mission
-**Mission**: To facilitate the growth of bitcoin and cypherpunk culture in local neighbourhoods.
+To facilitate the growth of bitcoin and cypherpunk culture in local neighbourhoods.

+## Vision
-**Vision**: To create local environments for bitcoiners and cypherpunks to work, share and create.
+To create local environments for bitcoiners and cypherpunks to work, share and create.

+## Values
-**Values**: not in a particular order, we value:
+Not in a particular order, we value:
 - Bitcoin as sound money technology
 - Free and Open Source Software
 - Privacy